pkalivas/radiate/docs/source/objectives.md

 ## Multi-Objective Optimization

 Multi-objective optimization allows you to optimize multiple conflicting objectives simultaneously.
 Instead of finding a single "best" solution, you find a set of Pareto-optimal solutions that represent different trade-offs between objectives.
+You'll notice in the examples below that the fitness function returns a list of values, each representing a different objective.
+The number of objectives should match the number of directions specified.

 > **Purpose**: Optimize multiple conflicting objectives simultaneously